python-cffi/cffi/doc/source/index.rst

    Enum types follow the GCC rules: they are defined as the first of ``unsigned int``, ``int``, ``unsigned long`` or ``long`` that fits all numeric values.
 Note that the first choice is unsigned.
-In CFFI 0.5 and before, it was always ``int``.  *Unimplemented: if the very large values are not declared, the enum size will be incorrectly deduced!
-Work around this by making sure that you name the largest value and/or any negative value in the cdef.*
+In CFFI 0.5 and before, enums were always ``int``.  *Unimplemented: if the enum has very large values in C not declared in CFFI, the enum will incorrectly be considered as an int even though it is really a long!
+Work around this by naming the largest value.
+A similar but less important problem involves negative values.*

 Debugging dlopen'ed C libraries